 One Marylebone, Marylebone

-One Marylebone, a recently refurbished former church, still boasts all its original Grade-I listed architectural features and sets the scene to tie the knot in style.
-Housing not one but two unique hireable spaces and a landscaped garden, the sublime grandeur of One Marylebone has attracted many from the fashion, beauty and art industries, including Vogue, MAC and Gordon's Gin, as well as setting the scene for McFly's Tom Fletcher, who sung his famous heart melting wedding speech within its stunning walls.
+One Marylebone, a recently refurbished former church, still boasts all its original Grade I-listed architectural features and sets the scene to tie the knot in style.
+Housing not one but two unique hireable spaces and a landscaped garden, the sublime grandeur of One Marylebone has attracted many from the fashion, beauty and art industries, including Vogue, Mac and Gordon's Gin, as well as setting the scene for McFly's Tom Fletcher, who sung his famous heart-melting wedding speech within its stunning walls.
 Choose between Soane Hall and the Galleries (with capacities of 400 and 150 respectively) or go for both to combine a separate reception and party space for your guests.
-It all about you…
+It's all about you…

 Rosewood London, Holborn